Mhintirog/SimpleJavaProjects/SuperclassExample/readme.txt

-This is an example of the superclass Date and subclasses who extend Date like DateTime and DateEvent.
+This is an example of the superclass Date and subclasses who extend Date, like DateTime and DateEvent.
 There is also the subclass DateTimeAccurate who extends DateTime